Cloud-SPAN/create-aws-instance-1-open-account/_episodes/02-configure-your-account.md

 ![Caption.](../fig/config-acc/ca22-url-alias-create.jpg "Pop-up called 'Create alias for AWS account xxxxxxxxxxxx'. ")

-You can now login to your account using either the web address: the one with your 12-digit account number or the one with your alias.
+You can now login to your account using either web address: the one with your 12-digit account number or the one with your alias.

 You have now configured your AWS account for day-to-day use.